"Hvad hedder det?

 Mørfar got so excited by the view of the duck being served that he started sucking air loudly.

-I did not understand this until one of his daughter hurried to cut of a leg (of the duck, not the grandfather) to bring it to his mouth.
+I did not understand the meaning until one of his daughters hurried to cut off a leg (of the duck, not the grandfather) to bring it to his mouth.
+He slurped the meat off the bone and part of his neck tie with it.
+An appalling sight!

-But this part of edikette is not big among Danes.
-People start eating when they have something on their plate that looks good to them.
+I had been raised to wait until everyone had been served before starting eating.
+But this part of courtesy is not big among Danes.
+They start eating when they have something on their plate that looks good to them.
 Viking table manners.

 "Yes please!"

 But in spite of lacking some table manners, politeness level in other area's is very high.
-They thank you for everything afterwards.
+They thank you for everything, afterwards.

 "Thanks for the drink!"